matiix310/intra-tweaker/README.md

 - **Custom Theme**:
     - Customize the theme of the intranet with a new button in the left toolbar
         - Custom: choose your own color tint
-        - Chroma: rotate along the hue spectre
+        - Chroma: rotate along the hue spectrum
 - **Ongoing Tenants**:
-    - Change visibility of tenants without any ongoing activity
+    - Change the visibility of tenants without any ongoing activity
 - **Winwheel**:
     - Hide the percentage of the last tag behind a "Turn the wheel" button.
 When clicked, a winwheel will give you your tag percentage
 - **Tag History**: